james-see/irssi-otr-docker/README.rst

 irssi-otr-docker
 ================

-*confirmed still working as of January 2017 as a simple one line install, be patient the build step takes approximately 7 minutes on a well-equipped machine due to the compiling and monkey-patching of irssi to work with otr libs.*
+*confirmed still working as of January 2017 as a simple one line install, be patient the build step takes ~approximately 7 minutes~ 90 seconds in 2022 on a well-equipped machine due to the compiling and monkey-patching of irssi to work with otr libs.*

 docker file to create a fresh ubuntu 16 irssi (pronounced EARSEE) with otr built in